 While Grenadine conjures images of bright red, thick and super-sweet syrups, that’s only because you’re not making it yourself.
 Homemade Grenadine is an entirely different animal from what you are probably used to seeing.
 Trust us when we say that the homemade version of Grenadine will show you a new side to this Pomegranate Syrup.

 - 2 cups 100% unsweetened pomegranate juice (such as Pom Wonderful)

 - 2 cups granulated sugar

 - the juice of 1/2 a Lemon

 Add Pomegranate juice to a saucepan, then add sugar and stir until dissolved, about 1 minute.
 Remove from heat and let cool.
 Pour into a lidded bottle or other sealable container and store in the refrigerator for up to a month.

 Especially in winter, when the depth of flavour is important, Ginger Syrup can be a great alternative to plain Simple Syrup.
 It will add that sweetness and a warm, spicy flavour that can make your cocktails.
 It’s a syrup that takes a little longer to create than the rest, as it requires time for the Ginger pieces to steep, but it’s one of those projects that is well worth the time.

 - 3/4 cup of water

 Place sugar and water into a saucepan on medium heat, stirring until dissolved.
-Add ginger and bring mixture to a light boil.
+Add ginger and bring the mixture to a light boil.
 Cover and allow to simmer for 15 minutes.
-Remove from heat and allow to steep in covered pan for an hour.
-Strain out the Ginger and pour into a clean glass bottle and store in refrigerator for up to two weeks.
+Remove from heat and steep in a covered pan for an hour.
+Strain out the Ginger and pour it into a clean glass bottle, and store it in the refrigerator for up to two weeks.